shellymohanty09/AquaPonics/README.md

 * Uses 90 % less water than conventional farming methods.
 * Separate fertilizers don't have to be used, completely organic by itself.
 * Cheap and feasible maintenance and requires less space (even indoor with grow lights)
-* Unique website to display information in graphical manner and remotely control the system
+* Unique website to display information in graphical manner and remotely control the system, where a warning message will be displayed when the ratios are not in order.

 ## Implementation: